-The problem that arises is to assess what was achieved out of this whole struggle, out of this whole effort extending over several centuries, greatly enhanced under the Angevins and, obviously, continued afterwards.
-Our analysis went no further than the time of Louis I which definitely represents a distinct stage in this sense and in connection to which an answer can be phrased, albeit a relative one.
-The great action of conversion carried out by the second Angevin, within the framework created by the Papacy with the aid offered by the Franciscan order, unfolded in special political-confessional conditions: the joint resistance of Wallachia and Moldavia, the conquest of Vidin by the Magyars and the journey of the emperor (basileus) Ioannes V to Buda, which seemed to announce the bringing towards Catholicism of the spiritual centre of the eastern world itself-Byzantium, 100 the personal Hungarian Polish union of 1370-1382 etc. Almost everything was in vain, because Catholicism was being promoted especially through political-military means, directly connected to the imposing of the sovereignty of the Hungarian kingdom or to the strengthening of this sovereignty in the places where it had already imposed itself.
-As a result, the refusal of accepting Catholicism by the Romanians, the Serbs, the Bosnians, the Bulgarians and others, meant, in fact, to a large extent, the rejection of the political dominion of Hungary.
-In fact, for the Romanians, we have precious evidence of this fact, recorded in the 14th century: in 1374, Pope Gregory XI knew that a part of the "multitude of the Romanian nation," who lived "on the fringes of the Hungarian kingdom towards the Tartars," had accepted to give up the Greek schism due to the endeavour of King Louis I; but the pontiff was also informed that, in fact, the greater majority of the Romanians of the aforementioned region had not accepted to be Catholicized, because "they are dissatisfied with the service of the Hungarian priests" and they demand a superior hierarchy, speaking the Romanian language (qui linguam dicte nationis scire asseritur).
-101 In other words, in 1374, when Moldavia and Wallachia were simultaneously in open conflict with the Hungarian kingdom (whose sovereign had also become king of Poland, another Catholic state), east of the Carpathian Mountains there raged a confessional dispute having a political-national substratum, a dispute whose reverberations had reached the Papal Curia.
-The occurrence of the language as an argument of the opposition of the Romanians against the effort of conversion was regarded as strong evidence of the appearance of the nation in Romanian history.
-102 We would add that the opposition of the Romanians also reflects their refusal to accept the conversion via Hungary, whose expansionist tendencies in the name of Catholicism had been obvious for a long time.
+The problem that arises is to be able to appreciate what was achieved out of this whole struggle, out of this whole effort extending over several centuries, greatly enhanced under the Angevins and, obviously, continued afterwards.
+Our analysis went no further than the epoch of Louis I which definitely represents a distinct stage in this sense and in connection to which an answer can be phrased, even if but a relative one.
+The great action of conversion carried out by the second Angevin, within the framework created by the Papacy with the aid offered by the Franciscan order, unfolded in special political-confessional conditions: the joint resistance of Wallachia and Moldavia, the conquest of Vidin by the Magyars and the journey of the emperor (basileus) Ioannes V to Buda, act that seemed to announce the bringing towards Catholicism of the spiritual centre of the eastern world itself - Byzantium 104, the personal Hungarian Polish union of 1370 - 1382 etc. Almost everything was in vain, though because the action of Catholicism was being promoted especially through political-military means, directly connected to the imposing of the sovereignty of the Hungarian kingdom or to the strengthening of this sovereignty in the places where it had already imposed itself.
+As a result, the refusal of accepting Catholicism by the Romanians. the Serbs, the Bosnians, the Bulgarians and others, meant, in fact, to a large extent, the rejection of the political dominion of Hungary.
+In fact, for the Romanians, there is to be found a precious evidence of this fact, recorded in the 14th century: in 1374, Pope Gregory XI knew that a part of the "multitude of the Romanian nation", who lived "on the outskirts of the Hungarian kingdom towards the Tatars". had accepted to give up the Greek schism due to the endeavour of Louis I; but the pontiff was also informed that, in fact, the greater majority of the Romanians of the aforementioned region had not accepted to be Catholicised, because "they are dissatisfied with the service of the Hungarian priests" and they demand a superior hierarchy, speaker of the Romanian language (qui linguam dicte nationis scire asseritur) 105.
+In other words, in 1374, when Moldavia and Wallachia were simultaneously in open conflict with the Hungarian kingdom (whose sovereign had also become king of Poland - another Catholic state), east of the Carpathians Mountains there raged a confessional dispute having a political - national substratum, dispute whose reverberations had reached the Papal Curia.
+The occurrence of the language as an argument of the opposition of the Romanians against the effort of conversion was regarded as strong evidence of the appearance of the nation on the stage of Romanian history 106.
+We would add that the opposition of the Romanians also reflects their refusal of accepting the conversion via Hungary, whose expansionist tendencies in the name of Catholicism had been obvious for a long time.